Kushal96499/file-integrity-checker/README.md

 ## 🖥️ Menu Options
 Option | Action
- 1      | Save hash of a file
+ 1      | Save hash of a file.
- 2      | Verify integrity of a file
+ 2      | Verify integrity of a file.
- 3      | Exit the tool
+ 3      | Exit the tool.

 ---